Test-automation-Practise-Projects/Playwright-Practice-Project1/README.md

-# Playwright Cucumber TypeScript Scripts for Google Search and Orange HRM Login
+# Playwright Cucumber TypeScript Scripts for the Google Search and Orange HRM Login

 ## Project Overview